mishraaavantika/BLINKIT_SALES_ANALYSIS/README.md

 ## 🚀 Recommendations
 - Launch loyalty program to boost retention
 - Explore bundles and cross-sell for improving AOV
 - Improve delivery logistics in top 3 cities

+## 🔑 Key Learnings
+- Importance of data cleaning and standardization
+- Using SQL joins for fact-dimension analysis
+- KPI-driven decision-making
+- Dashboard storytelling with Power BI